TMJ & Sleep Therapy Centre

 • Frequently waking up with headaches or experiencing frequent tension headaches

 Tax-Time Stress and Clenching.
-Clenching your teeth whereas worrying regarding filing your taxes – in conjunction with all of your alternative financial burdens – might be putting a burden on your mandibular joint.
-Stress usually manifests itself in such behaviors as clenching the teeth, according to the AGD.
-In small doses, the habit is not harmful.
-However, long-term, it will result in TMD.
+Clenching your teeth while worrying about filing your taxes – in conjunction with all of your alternative financial burdens – might be putting a burden on your mandibular joint.

 Supersizing: opening too wide to bite into super-size sandwiches might cost you more than you bargained for!
-Taking bites that are too huge to chew could lead on to jaw and muscle pain and worsen already existing TMD conditions.
-Especially, folks with TMD should cut food into smaller portions that are easier to chew so as to avoid opening their mouths too wide.
+Taking bites that are too huge to chew could lead to jaw and muscle pain and worsen already existing TMD conditions.

-Solution to TMJ dysfunction :
+Solution to TMJ dysfunction:

-TMJ dysfunction in its broadest terms is broken down into pure joint and bone problems or muscular problems.
-Muscular issues tend to be the contributive agent more than 90th of the time, which amounts to parafunctional habits like clenching or grinding of teeth.
-A vast majority of these abnormal habits are stress-related.
-The purely bone and joint related problems might have degeneration of the gristle disc or the bone surface of the joint as the cause.
-Many times an MRI can be a great diagnostic tool if the problems are chronic and severe. however in early stages, over and over simply straightforward splint therapy is all that’s required, and it's easily reversible.
+TMJ dysfunction, in its broadest terms, is broken down into pure joint and bone problems or muscular problems.
+Muscular issues tend to be the contributive agent more than 90% of the time, which amounts to parafunctional habits like clenching or grinding of teeth.

 Why do you need to see a professional?

-The solution to the problem is to treat the TMJ properly.
-The headaches, facial pain, neck pain, and other issues that patients suffer from, can all be addressed, once the root cause is prohibited.
-For this reason, you've got to treat the TMJ, so as to eliminate the pain and symptoms you're affected by.
-If you want to know more visit our office at Cary, NC.
-Also, you can get on your way to treating the condition you suffer from by calling us to take an appointment.
+For this reason, you've got to treat the TMJ to eliminate the pain and symptoms.
+If you want to know more, visit our office in Cary, NC.
+Also, you can get on your way to treating the condition you suffer from by calling us to make an appointment.

 Contact Us